Hebbrix

 Include your API key in the Authorization header of every request.

-/v1/memoriescurl -X GET "https://api.hebbrix.com/v1/memories" \
+curl -X GET "https://api.hebbrix.com/v1/memories" \

 -H "Authorization: Bearer YOUR_API_KEY" \

-from hebbrix import Hebbrix
+from hebbrix import MemoryClient

-client = Hebbrix(api_key="mem_sk_your_api_key")
+client = MemoryClient(api_key="mem_sk_your_api_key")

-import { Hebbrix } from 'hebbrix';
+import { MemoryClient } from 'hebbrix';

-const client = new Hebbrix({
+const client = new MemoryClient({

-apiKey: 'mem_sk_your_api_key'
+apiKey: 'mem_sk_your_api_key',

 });